 - Please use the appropriate template below (research paper; introductory guide, DemoGraphic, commentary) plus the title page template.

 - The submission must not have been published elsewhere; nor should it be currently under consideration by another journal.

-The journal publishes three types of contribution:
+The journal publishes four main types of contribution: